 Lack of Knowledge: Evidence showing that the accused lacked knowledge that the weight incorrectly recorded quality or quantity could help obtain an acquittal in the case.
 However, ignorance of the fact that the weight or measure was inaccurate will not be a defense.

 It was a mistake: If the incident was a one-time occurrence and was not a regular course of business that could be a defense.
-Your Georgia Fraud Attorney would be greatly beneficial in presenting this argument.
+Your Georgia Deceptive Business Practices Attorney would be greatly beneficial in presenting this argument.

 What are Not Defenses